navariltd/navari-frappehr-biostar/README.md

 ##### Key features
 2. **Automatic Data Sync**: Seamlessly sync employee check in data from Biostar Biometrics to Frappe HR, simplifying the attendance management process.
-3. **Configurable Settings**: Utilize the "Biometric Settings" doctype to easily configure and manage integration settings such as API keys, user credentials, and synchronization intervals.
+3. **Configurable Settings**: Utilize the "Biometric Settings" doctype to easily configure and manage integration settings such as user credentials, and synchronization intervals.
 4. **Manual and Scheduled Fetching**: Options to manually trigger data fetching or set up scheduled tasks for automatic updates, providing flexibility in how data is retrieved and managed.

 #### Key Functions